-- R320.10 When a Member in Public Practice intends to use the work of an expert, the Member shall determine whether the use is warranted. - 320.10 A1 Factors to consider when a Member in Public Practice intends to use the work of an expert include the reputation and expertise of the expert, the resources available to the expert, and the professional and ethics standards applicable to the expert.
-This information might be gained from prior association with the expert or from consulting others.
+- R320.10 When a Member in Public Practice intends to use the work of an expert in the course of undertaking a Professional Activity, the Member shall determine whether the use is appropriate for the intended purpose-warranted. - 320.10 A1 Factors to consider when a Member in Public Practice intends to use the work of an expert include: - tThe reputation and expertise of, the expert, and the resources available to, the expert, and - Whether the expert is subject to applicable professional and ethics standards applicable to the expert.

+Such This information might be gained from prior association with, the expert or from consulting others about, the expert.